C# Dictionary: Complete Guide [2022]

 - ReadOnlyDictionary does not allow adding or deleting items.

-- ConcurrentDictionary uses tables to keep track of dictionary's state from multiple threads, making it thread-safe.
+- ConcurrentDictionary uses tables to keep track of the dictionary's state from multiple threads, making it thread-safe.

 FAQ